 Experts may recommend otherwise if they identify a tree with other health and safety risks or prune a disease-prone tree during periods with high infection rates.
 For example, you should schedule a pruning service for oak trees during the winter since oak wilt doesn’t spread at that time.
 If you must prune the tree during the spring or summer months, apply a sealant to protect the wound to prevent the tree from catching the disease.

-Contact Barone’s Tree Pros for Tree Services in Brandon, MS
+Contact Barone’s Tree Pros for Tree Services in Jackson, MS

 How will overwatered trees recover from the excess moisture?
 When is sealing tree wounds beneficial for tree health?
 What are common signs of tree decay?